Want to know more about your shampoo ingredients? Then be prepared to be amazed …

 Needless to say, that for the best results, don’t forget to use your shampoo in conjunction with a wash-out conditioner.
 It’ll help to instantly nourish and condition, leaving you with healthier-looking and smoother-feeling tresses!

-Enjoyed uncovering the secrets behind the ingredients in your shampoo?
+Enjoyed uncovering the secrets behind the ingredients in shampoo?
 Then don’t forget to head over to our How to wash your hair page for loads more interesting hair care reads!
 Beautiful locks, we’re coming for you!